AlvinKuruvilla/kmlog/README.md

 ```
 ## User Information Storage in YAML
 The YAML backed system is a simpler local storage alternative to the MySQL database
-The YAML system uses the users inputted user-id to search through the "users" folder to see if a YAML file already exists with the same file name.
+The YAML system uses the users inputted user-id to search through the "users" folder to see if a YAML file already exists with a matching file name.
 If it does we know the user already exists in the "database" and we can just pull their information from the file.
-If such a file does not exist we can create one and add it to the "database"
+If the file does not exist, we can create one and add it to the "database"
 The YAML file stores data in the following format:
 ```yaml
 user_id: Integer